ninofiliu/PayByVisiting/README.md

 ## How is the project going?

-The project has begun on the 9th of October 2017 - for the moment, nothing is available except for this quick description (/^▽^)/
+The project has begun on the 9th of October 2017 - for the moment, almost nothing is available except for this quick description (/^▽^)/